Acronyms and Command-Line Tool Quick Table

 Suspected blocked HTTPS servicecurl, port test, firewall logs

-Suspected duplicate IP on local LANarp table, switch MAC table
+Suspected duplicate IP on the LANarp -a, switch MAC table

 Common Traps

-• Running traceroute before checking whether the host has a valid IP configuration.
+• Running traceroute before confirming the host even has a valid IP configuration.

-• Assuming ping failure proves the application is down.
+• Assuming a ping failure proves the application is down—ICMP may simply be filtered.

-• Using nmap or packet capture without authorization in a real environment.
+• Using nmap or packet capture without authorization in a production environment.

-• Forgetting that DNS can return the wrong address even when the DNS server responds.
+• Forgetting that DNS can return the wrong address even when the server responds.

-• Treating a command name as universal when flags differ by operating system.
+• Treating a command name as universal when flags differ across operating systems.

 Test Your Knowledge